bump-sh/docs/src/_guides/bump-sh-tutorials/generate-sdks-with-speakeasy.md

 ---
 title: Generate SDKs with Speakeasy
 authors: phil
-excerpt: Improve the integration experience for your API users with SDKs in every major.
+excerpt: Help users integrate with your API quicker using client-code in their favourite language.
 date: 2024-12-17
 ---